appliedplatonics/invamatic/README.md

-== Invamatic
+==Invamatic

 Invamatic is Copyright (c) 2012 Applied Platonics, LLC Released as-is, with no warranty, etc, under the GPLv3

-=== What's Invamatic
+===What's Invamatic

 Invamatic is a rails-based application for keeping track of electronics parts inventory at Applied Platonics, including:

  * The ability to have multiple suppliers for each "item" in your inventory
  * The ability to create "kits" of "items" in your inventory
  * A set of translation tools for invoices from common suppliers
  * A utility to compute the cost of a kit given the average cost of the parts you have on-hand
  * A utility to compute how many units of a given kit can be kitted up right now
  * A utility to trivially update the inventory after building N of a given kit

 There should probably be a web UI, what with it being a rails project and all, but that's not really something that's come up at AP.
 Sorry